James Joyce (1882-1941)

 Knowlton, Eloise.
 "Showings forth: Dubliners, photography, and the rejection of realism."
 Mosaic 38, 1 (March 2005) pp. 133-150 [free at jstor].

 Walzl, Florence L. "Pattern of Paralysis in Joyce's Dubliners."
 College English 22, 4 (Jan.
 1961), pp. 221-228 [free at jstor].

 Dubliners.
 A guide to Joyce's Dubliners for reading groups, with an introduction and discussion questions.
 Penguin Press.

 Phillips, Brian.
 "Joyce's Visions."
 Phillips notes that "Joyce, who never forgets the rude reality of his surroundings, nevertheless grapples toward it through a gray blizzard of intellection."
-Hudson Review 57 (Summer 2004) [first page of article only].
+Hudson Review 57 (Summer 2004) [free at jstor].

 "The James Joyce Scholars' Collection," from the Univ. of Wisconsin.
 This web site provides open access to the full text of 16 books of literary analysis on James Joyce's novels.